 Why it works and the risks

 Works when: the dividend is material, the stock is liquid, and market conditions are stable.
 Winners typically recover within hours or a few days.
+"Liquid" here is worth being precise about: judge it by dollar volume, not share count, since a thin, cheap stock can show plenty of shares and still cost you on the fill.

 Fails when: the stock drops more than the dividend and keeps falling, the dividend is cut, or an unexpected market shock occurs.